wallberg-umd/dcfug2016-09/index.md

 ### Our TODO List

-- permissions propogation from Fedora to Loris
+- Permissions propagation from Fedora to Loris
 - Presentation API: manifests and annotations

 --